Hotel Santa Fe, Hacienda & Spa

 Santa Fe's Hotel Competitive Set: Where the Hacienda Sits

 Hotel Santa Fe, Hacienda & Spa occupies that third category.
-Its peer set includes Inn and Spa at Loretto and La Posada de Santa Fe, a Tribute Portfolio Resort & Spa, both of which combine Santa Fe's adobe design tradition with spa infrastructure aimed at guests whose primary motivation is restorative rather than purely sightseeing.
+Its comparable set includes Inn and Spa at Loretto and La Posada de Santa Fe, a Tribute Portfolio Resort & Spa, both of which combine Santa Fe's adobe design tradition with spa infrastructure aimed at guests whose primary motivation is restorative rather than purely sightseeing.
 Bishop's Lodge, Auberge Resorts Collection occupies a related space with greater land acreage and the programming depth of the Auberge brand behind it.

 Within that cohort, the Paseo De Peralta address places Hotel Santa Fe in a walkable but not-quite-central position.
 Paseo De Peralta is the road that loops the historic district, which means the property sits close enough to Canyon Road and the plaza to make both accessible on foot while sitting slightly removed from the tourist density of the core.
 That positioning suits the retreat logic: proximate to the city's cultural assets without being inside the foot-traffic of the main commercial zone.
 Guests who want to walk to the Georgia O'Keeffe Museum or the New Mexico Museum of Art can do so without booking a car, but the property does not feel like an extension of the plaza hotel experience.